 Women’s Leadership In Media Award

-All entries must have been published, broadcast or televised in Australia from April 27, 2018 to April 26, 2019.
-Eligibility for the Women’s Leadership in Media is based on independent acts of journalism, free from any commercial or corporate interests.
+All entries must have been published, broadcast or televised in Australia from April 27, 2019 to April 26, 2020.
+Eligibility for Women’s Leadership in Media is based on independent acts of journalism, free from any commercial or corporate interests.